veraison/ratsd/README.md

 make install-tools
 ```
 Then generate the code with `make generate`

 ## Building ratsd core and leaf attesters

-Use `make build` to build both ratsd core and the leaf attests.
-To build only the ratsd core, please run `make build-la`.
-Run `build-sa` to build only the leaf attesters.
+Use the 'make build' command to build both the ratsd core and the leaf attesters.
+To build only the ratsd core, run `make build-la`.
+Run `make build-sa` to build only the leaf attesters.
 ```console
 $ make build
 go build -o ratsd -buildmode=pie ./cmd